 First implemented in 2018, the Texas Advance Commitment is UT Austin’s commitment to making a UT education even more affordable, more transparent, and understandable for Texas students and families from middle- and low-income backgrounds who have financial need.

-Support and Celebrate Faculty Research and Writing at the Hamilton Book Awards
+Supporting and Celebrating Faculty Research and Writing at the Hamilton Book Awards

 Each fall, the Hamilton Book Awards celebrates nominated faculty who have published works including scholarly monographs, creative works, exhibition catalogues, textbooks, and edited collections.
 Winners are selected by a committee of scholars appointed by the Vice President for Research at UT Austin.